andrewmoles2/r-pre-sessional/r-pre-sessional.md

 -   Open and run R scripts
 -   Write code in R scripts

 This tutorial is a step-by-step guide to get you started.
 Try not to skip any of the sections.
 You can use the table of contents on the right hand side to help you navigate sections.

-::: {.callout-important}
+::: callout-important
 If you struggle with any of the steps from this tutorial, we recommend the following:

 -   Come to the in-person R pre-sessional, as detailed in @sec-workshops, to get help and learn more about R